willnationsdev/deconstructing-godot/gdscript_to_cpp.md

 };
 ```

-Notice that there's no mention of extending another class.
-Unlike GDScript, C++ can create independent classes that have no dependencies on Godot's systems.
+Notice the lack of inheritance.
+Unlike GDScript, C++ classes can exist independently.

-In GDScript, the file *is* the class.
-If no `extends <type>` is written, it defaults to `Reference`.
-So, an empty `.gd` file counts as a class.

 ## Access Modifiers And Basic Inheritance

 In C++, external classes can only access properties and methods (aka members) under certain conditions.
-By default, members are `private`.
-The class must explicitly specify `protected` or `public` regions if desired.
+By default, members are `private`, i.e. hidden.
+The class must explicitly specify a `protected` or `public` access level for a region of code if desired.

-Usually, non-public properties and methods are prefixed with an underscore.
+By convention, non-public properties and methods are prefixed with an underscore.

 ```cpp
 // some_class.h